Abdul Aziz Ahmad: Commissioner and advisor

 On 4 October 2007, the House of Representative's second commission elected Abdul along with six other commissioners for the General Elections Commission with 27 votes.
 He was confirmed five days later and was installed on 23 October.
 He was assigned the responsibility of managing logistics in the commission, in which he stated that the commission was struggling due to a lack of operational vehicles, as most of its operational vehicles are in the hands of prior officials.
 The commission then announced its purchase of operational cars and motorcycles for its central and regional offices across Indonesia, including its commissioners, which was protested by NGOs due to the commission's poor performance and lack of accountability.

 During the 2009 Indonesian general election, Abdul was entrusted with handling voter data validation and managing electoral district.
-Abdul, alongside with other electoral commissioners, conducted visits abroad to supervise foreign election committees and evaluate the election process, which was criticized as unnecessary, wasteful, and lacking in transparency.
+Abdul, along with other electoral commissioners, conducted visits abroad to supervise foreign election committees and evaluate the election process, which was criticized as unnecessary, wasteful, and lacking in transparency.

 Shortly before the election, the election supervisory board ordered the commission to investigate Abdul along with several other commissioners and secretary general regarding the legitimization of misplaced ballots and the poor handling and distribution of election logistics, which led to unsynchronized voting.
 Additionally, Abdul was investigated regarding the suspected corruption related to IT procurement in the commission.

 Abdul's term as commissioner ended on 12 April 2012, and he returned to the Department of Religious Affairs research agency.
 On 6 September 2013, Abdul was appointed as advisor for economic and human resources to minister of manpower and transmigration Muhaimin Iskandar.
 He resigned from his position and retired from the civil service in September 2014.
 He unsuccessfully ran for a 2017–2022 membership in the election supervisory board.